 Depression and Low Mood

-• Sleeping more than usual or wanting to stay in bed
+• Sleeping more than usual or struggling to get out of bed

 “When we have compassion for ourselves, we open the door to healing.”